 When you maintain no/too much eye contact

-No matter what you do, maintaining eye contact is of highest importance in professional area.
+No matter what you do, maintaining eye contact is most important in the professional area.
 Why?
 Because people judge you through your body language more than your words.
-If you’re not able to maintain your eye contact or maintain too much eye contact, you’re undermining yourself as well as your colleague or boss whoever you’re talking to.
+If you’re unable to maintain your eye contact or maintain too much eye contact, you’re undermining yourself and your colleague or boss, whoever you’re talking to.
 Now why maintaining right eye contact is of utter importance?
-If you maintain solid eye contact, people know that you’ve nothing to hide.
-It promotes openness and people begin to trust you in their subconscious mind.
+People know you’ve nothing to hide if you maintain solid eye contact.
+It promotes openness, and people begin to trust you in their subconscious minds.
 Until there’s trust, there’s no relationship.
-Even in case of professional setting, people don’t change.
-We all are human after all.
+Even in the case of a professional setting, people don’t change.
+We all are human, after all.
 So, keep your eye contact right.
-If you’re at any extreme, either too much or too little, do some investigation and research.
+If you’re at any extreme, either too much or too little, investigate and research.
 Do you know that people maintain low eye contact when they’ve low self-esteem?
-Can you guess that by keeping too much eye contact people feel that you’re staring at them?
-Find out what makes you do that and then course correct.
-You won’t like to be undermining your professional appearance simply by looking into others’ eyes too much or not at all.
+Can you guess that people feel you’re staring at them by keeping too much eye contact?
+Find out what makes you do that, and then course correct.
+You won’t like undermining your professional appearance simply by looking into others’ eyes too much or not at all.

 -